farofang/Data_Streaming_and_Realtime_Analytics/Week02/part4/README.md

 ### 3. Checking the result

-3.1 Create a new topic `streams-plaintext-input`.
+3.1 Create the new topic `streams-plaintext-input`, if you closed it from the part 3.

 3.2 We can use a consumer to check the result: